virmundi/NewDataForManagers/columns.md

 There are no joins in such systems.
 Columns can point to other columns in other tables.
 It's up to the application to perform another query to get the information in the second table.
 At first blush this appears limiting.
 In practice, denormalization is your friend.
 Rather than storing information in another table, duplicate data into a column family.
 This gives you essentially materialized views in the row itself.

 ## Getting to Know the Players
 Google's BigTable pushed this concept.
-They've used it to deal with multiple products like Google Earth and Google Finance[^bigtable_google].
+They've used it with multiple products like Google Earth and Google Finance[^bigtable_google].
 Others have used it as well.
-It is part of the PaaS offerings by Google[^google_cloud_data].
+It's part of the PaaS offerings by Google[^google_cloud_data].
 None one has used it outside of the Google server environment.
 People liked the idea though, so they worked to replicate it.

 ### Cassandra
 The homepage is http://cassandra.apache.org/.

 Cassandra is a top-level project from Apache by way of Facebook.
 It is living largely in the AP camp.

 In 2008 Facebook was looking for a way to build out its data collection infrastructure.
 Their solution was a hybrid between BigTable and Amazon DynamoDB.
 A little while after creating the first pass of Cassandra, Facebook pretty much abandoned the project in favor of HBase.
 Fortunately, large companies like Apple and Netflix picked up where Facebook left off[^fb_abandon].

 Cassandra is a complex, powerful storage system.
-It consistently wins performance shoutouts focused on I/O speed[^cassandra_shoutout].
+It consistently wins performance shootouts focused on I/O speed[^cassandra_shootout].
 It is eventually consistent.
 Quorums allow the developer to strike the right balance between consistency and speed.
 Unlike other NoSQLs, there is no single point of failure in the entire system.
 It uses a gossip protocol to figure out the structure of the cluster.

-If its friends are unavailable, it learns to ignore them until contacted later.
+A gossip protocol starts with a set of known nodes.
+The new node calls up the known nodes to see how they're doing.
+Those nodes say, "I'm fine.
+Have you met Ted?"
+Ted is then added to the list of possible node.
+If the node's friends are unavailable, it learns to ignore them until contacted later.

 Below are some features that make it standout.

 * Adjustable quorum size.
 * Secondary indexes.
 * True linear scaling (2 boxes run twice as fast as 1).
 * Resiliency during node failures.

-If your looking to a Bat Phone to a support company, never fear, DataStax[^datastax] is here.
-Recently called a Visionary by Gartner, they are the premier Cassandra consulting group.
+If your looking for a Bat Phone to a support company, never fear, DataStax[^datastax] is here.
+Recently called a Visionary[^gartner_datastax] by Gartner, they are the premier Cassandra consulting group.

 ### HBase